-Programme Handbook & Evaluation
+Programme Handbook & Evaluation and Monitoring

 This handbook has been developed by a working group of key stakeholders.
 It provides guidance to Primary Healthcare Organisations (PHOs) and Primary Care Nurses on obtaining a mental health and addiction in primary care credential.

 The overall purpose of the handbook is intended to act as a stand-alone document outlining the background and purpose of the project, a model that paves the way for nurses seeking this credential, and the responsibilities of Te Ao Māramatanga New Zealand College of Mental Health Nurses (the credentialing body) and PHOs.

 An abridged version of the handbook is also available, short, to the point and provides a brief explanation of credentialing process.
 This Abridged Handbook is ideal for nurses embarking on the credentialing process.